 There is a really useful app called gps2ip

-that lets you share your gps postion from your iPhone to SeaNav running on your iPad when they are both on the same wifi network or the iPad is connected to your iPhone’s Hotspot.
-This is a way to get GPS on a Wifi only iPad without having to use an external GPS dongle.
+that lets you share your gps position from your iPhone to SeaNav running on your iPad or MacBook when they are both on the same wifi network or they are connected to your iPhone’s Hotspot.
+This is a way to get GPS on a Wifi only iPad or MacBook without having to use an external GPS dongle.

 Here are instructions on how to set it up using TCP server mode where the iPad connects to your iPhone (the simplest and just 3 steps).